Roblox/creator-docs/content/en-us/tutorials/scripting/basic-scripting/scoring-points.md

 ## Counting Time

 Each user should earn a point for each second they are alive.
-A `while` loop and the `task.wait` function can be used to update the value of points every second.
+A `while` loop and the `Library.task.wait()` function can be used to update the value of points every second.

 1. At the end of the script, create a `while` loop with `true` as the condition.
 2. In the loop, `task.wait` for 1 second.